1. Policies and responsibilities

 There is no documentation — for example, instructions, organisational charts, or job descriptions.

-Employees who increase or decrease the risks
+e) Employees who increase or decrease risks

 You shall assign the responsibility for the implementation of the policies to employees whose decisions are most likely to increase or decrease the risks of adverse impacts.